 And once you have your domain and hosting, also make sure to start an e-mail list.
 AWeber is great and very easy to use.
 Not having an e-mail list for so long is something that I definitely regret, but I am glad that I’m finally starting with this.

-This is something that I recently started doing.
+You can make extra income by becoming a virtual assistant.
+This is something that I started doing after I created my blog.
 It doesn’t comprise a LARGE percentage of my extra income, but it is there.
 I like to be diversified just in case anything does happen to one of my other extra income streams (yes I realize that I am not fully diversified because a lot of my extra income is earned online – just in different ways).

-A lot of you seem very interested in this.
-For the sake of this post, a staff writer = freelance writer, just to make this all easy.
+A lot of you seem very interested in making extra income by freelance writing.
+For the sake of this section, a staff writer = freelance writer, just to make this all easy.
 I made a post titled So You Want to Be a Freelance Writer?, so please check it out.
 Below is a snippet of it.

 Also, there are the ProBlogger job boards, and there are a lot of staff writing positions on there.
 I know of a couple of people who have found their positions through that website.